Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 Task 2
-1. Make a "helloworld" PHP script and save it with the ".php" suffix.
-Move the PHP script to the page root directory of the web server, typically found at /var/www/html.Open a web browser and use the server's URL, such as http://localhost/helloworld.php, to access the PHP script.
+1. Make a "helloworld" PHP script and save with ".php" suffix.
+Move the PHP script to the page root of the web server, typically found at /var/www/html.Open a web browser and use the server's URL, such as http://localhost/helloworld.php, to access the PHP script.
 The PHP script will be run by the server when you access this URL, and the results will be rendered and shown by the browser.

 2) For the "echo.php" application: